P0L3NARUBA/saints-row-4-patches/README.md

 Drag Microsoft GDK folder into **C:\Program Files (x86)**<br>
 And last thing to do is put the sr35 file to your Saints Row 4 Source Code Location<br>
 Make a new Environment Variable called **NINTENDO_SDK_ROOT** You can point this to an empty folder.<br>
-Also download the real game from steam and put all the folders to the sr35/ng2/sr35 directory, do not replace the files.
+Also download the real game from steam and put all the folders to the sr35/ng2/sr35 directory, do not click replace the files just skip it.

 # Extras